 In the Mahavairocana Sutra, he describes his emanations — Shakyamuni in our world system — being born as Buddhas to countless worlds existing in parallel, where time is not linear and all things are possible.
 Dr. Strange would have been lost in Vairochana’s vast multiverse!

-The thousand petals of Vairochana’s appearing in statues and paintings of his lotus throne represent the 1000 dimensions and worlds that Shakyamuni Buddha was born into in our time — literally, the Multiverse.
-Parallel to the Conqueror’s birth and Enlightenme.
-[See below.]
+The thousand petals of Maha Vairochana’s appearing in statues and paintings of his lotus throne represent the 1000 dimensions and worlds — literally, the Multiverse.
+Shakyamuni Buddha is considered a nirmanakaya Buddha aspect of Maha Vairochana, born into just one of these thousand worlds — ours.
+Meanwhile, in countless times and worlds many other Buddhas emanated from Maha Vairochana.
 Vairochana wasn’t just the Buddha of the Multiverses — he is the essence of the Metaverses, and more.

 Buddha born 1000 times in a 1000 reality Multiverse

-Shakyamuni was not just born to save the Earth — but countless other worlds and universes at the same time.
+Shakyamuni Buddha was born to save the Earth — while countless other Buddhas arose in other worlds and universes.
 All of these 1000-plus emanations are none other than body-emanation aspects of Vairochana Buddha.
-He is the Buddha Lord of the Buddha (Tathagatha) Family in the center of the Universal mandala of Buddha Families, surrounded by Amitabha, Akshobya, Ratnasambahava and Amoghisiddhi.

 To demonstrate his Dharmachakra aspect, it is Vairochana who appears over the head of Chakrasamvara and Vajrayogini — the highest of the high in Tantric practices.